texfaq/texfaq.github.io/FAQ-install-doc.md

 date: 2014-06-10
 ---

-We are faced with a range of ''normal'' provision, as well as several oddities.
+We are faced with a range of "normal" provision, as well as several oddities.
 One should note that documentation of many packages is available on CTAN, without the need of any further effort by the user&nbsp;&mdash; such documentation can usually be browsed _in situ_.